samforwill/District-Insights/README.md

 Well, that certainly doesn’t look normal! (in the statistical distribution sense of “normal”, but also in the common sense department).
 So lets dive in! <br />

-The median district in the United States is around -1, which is a Republican +1 district, meaning half of the districts in the US are more Republican and half are more democratic than that point.
+The median district in the United States is around -1, which is a Republican +1 district, meaning half of the districts in the US are more Republican and half are more Democratic than that point.
 Pretty close to 0, so I’m not mad at that.<br />

-But, right off the bat, we see a huge imbalance and large concentration of districts between the R+10 to R+20 range, -10 to -20 in my conversion.
-(For context,  Cook considers everything beyond the 10-point range to be non-competitive “Solid” districts.)
+But, right off the bat, we see a huge imbalance and large concentration of districts between the R+10 to R+20 range,(-10 to -20 in my conversion).
+For context,  Cook considers everything beyond the 10-point range to be non-competitive “Solid” districts.

 Of course, my initial thought on seeing this is:

-> **"Who could possibly be responsible for creating this huge concentration of districts that are *just* out of reach of being competitive?
+> **"Who could possibly be responsible for creating this huge concentration of districts that are *just* out of competitive reach??? 🤔
-> And why is the answer 100% definitely going to be Republican gerrymandering 🤔???"**

-So, I set about to confirm my priors.
-The Brennan Center for Justice  broke down who controlled redistricting in every state [here] (https://www.brennancenter.org/our-work/research-reports/who-controlled-redistricting-every-state) into the following categories: GOP-Controlled Redistricting, Democratic-Controlled Redistricting, Split-Control, Court-Ordered Maps, Independent Commissions (non-partisan), Political Commissions (composed of partisan appointees and politicians from both parties), and At-Large Districts.
+So, I set about to confirm my priors. <br />

+The Brennan Center for Justice  broke down who controlled redistricting in every state [(here)](https://www.brennancenter.org/our-work/research-reports/who-controlled-redistricting-every-state) into the following categories:
+* GOP-Controlled Redistricting
+* Democratic-Controlled Redistricting
+* Split-Control
+* Court-Ordered Maps
+* Independent Commissions (non-partisan)
+* Political Commissions (composed of partisan appointees and politicians from both parties)
+* and At-Large District

 Now, when we look at the same distribution graph color-coded by type of redistricting, I have a feeling we should see something pretty notable in that -10 to -20 range.